jrista/KenzanGulp/gulpbuild.md

  `gulp.src('src/*.js').pipe(concat('temp.js')).pipe(uglify()).pipe(gulp.dest('./dist');`

- in a task, the javascript files are "streamed" through the pipeline:
+ in a task, the javascript files are sent through the pipeline:

 ```
 a.js \